vullianitha/anithaproject/README.md

   <br>
-  ABOUT division tells us about the instution popular courses and helps us to understand th
+  ABOUT division describes about that we have to collect the memories not the things.
   <br>